luketimothyjones/PyIntents/README.md

 intentions.prepare()

-# Using the built RegexCollection
+# Using the built RegexCollection.
+Note that calls to match() will return whatever the hooked function returns.
 intentions.match('play fake arms by foreign fields')
 # > Playing "Fake Arms By Foreign Fields"